 Even if a man recognises that he is a victim, it’s often the hardest thing for him to admit it to himself, let alone anyone else.

-Men seem to see it as a sign of weakness, and therefore bury their head in the sand, hoping either that they are wrong, or that it will all go away, and the abuser will suddenly change overnight.
+Men seem to see it as a sign of weakness and therefore bury their heads in the sand, hoping either that they are wrong, or that it will all go away, and the abuser will suddenly change overnight.
 Both of which are very unlikely.

 Domestic abuse is more widely reported and acknowledged amongst females, than males.
 However, the mental damage is equally devastating, no matter what your gender, and it can be dished out in many subtle ways, many of them not even physical.

 Examples of domestic abuse towards men include, (but there are many, many more):

 This can take many many forms, not just a punch, such as:

 Kicking, biting, pinching, scratching, but pretending it’s play fighting.
 You know it’s not.